Haldgerd/Haldgerd/README.md

   I'm a huge geek, cyberpunk fan with unhealthy love for retrowave and synthwave music and a <strong>self taught programmer</strong>.
 I'm passionate about tehnology and programming.
 Solving problems using uncoventional ways, combining creative processes  with logicial thinking is my soul purpose.
   I emphasis a lot on clean, readable code with a touch of creativity and edgy esthetics<br><br>

-Specific fields of interest inculde:
+Specific fields of my interest inculde:

   <ul>
     <li>Python (which I adore!)</span></li>